code4yonglei/deep-learning-intro/episodes/4-advanced-layer-types.Rmd

 ::: challenge

-### Number of features dollar-street-10
+### Number of features in Dollar Street 10

-How many features does one image in the dollar-street-10 dataset have?
+How many features does one image in the Dollar Street 10 dataset have?

 - A. 64
 - B. 4096